 - Pittsburgh: Net Health, SAS, and Target Freight Management.

 - Philadelphia: Odessa, Guru, and The Neat Company.

 - Toronto: Payforpitch, Elastic, Adobe.

 If you’re interested in moving to one of these fun and cultured metropolitan areas, check out the above-listed companies and see if they’re hiring, or, head over to the Salestrax job board and filter by location to find tech sales jobs in your chosen city:

 Bottom Line: Software Sales is The Place to Be

 Software sales reps are thriving.
 They enjoy high earning potential, flexible working hours and location, and a perfect environment to grow their sales skills and advance through the ranks.

-Plus, once you work in software sales, many other opportunities open up for you, whether that means transitioning into finance or consulting, or even starting your own business.
+Plus, once you work in tech sales, many other opportunities open up for you, whether that means transitioning into finance or consulting, or even starting your own business.
 Employers value experience in software sales.
 You’ll have practiced problem-solving, relationship building, and working with a complicated product.

 To learn more about the tech sales journey, check out the Salestrax.com blog, which is dedicated to helping software salespeople land the perfect job for them.